Prince Augustus Frederick, Duke of Sussex: Later life

-The Duke of Sussex was the favourite uncle of Queen Victoria.
-He gave her away at her wedding to Prince Albert of Saxe-Coburg-Gotha in 1840.
 The Duke of Sussex died, aged 70 of erysipelas, at Kensington Palace in 1843.
 In his will he specified that he was not to have a state funeral and was accordingly buried at Kensal Green Cemetery on 4 May 1843.
 He is buried in front of the main chapel, immediately opposite the tomb of his sister Princess Sophia.
 The Duchess of Inverness continued to reside at Kensington Palace until her death in 1873.
 She was buried next to Prince Augustus.

+As he had married without the required royal permission his children were illegitimate under English law and could not inherit their father's title.
+Both children died childless, making the possible issue of their inheritance moot.